Marian Coffin: Early career

-She graduated in 1904 and travelled to Europe with her mother, visiting well-known gardens and staying with family and friends.
+Coffin graduated in 1904 and travelled to Europe with her mother, visiting well-known gardens and staying with family and friends.
 Along the way she met Edith Wharton, Henry James and Gertrude Jekyll among others.
 Jekyll, an influential British horticulturist and garden designer, had a major influence on Coffin's subsequent work.
 On returning to America, Coffin found that the strongly male-dominated architectural firms were unwilling to employ a woman.
 She later wrote:

 One expected the world to welcome newly fledged landscape artists, but alas, few people seemed to know what it was all about ... while the idea of taking a woman into an office was unheard of.
 'My dear young lady, what will you do about supervising the work on the ground? [meaning the laborers].'
 [It] became such a constant and discouraging query that the only thing seemed to be for me to hang out my own shingle and see what I would do about it.

-She moved to New York City with her mother and took rooms in the National Arts Club in Gramercy Park, Manhattan.
+Coffin moved to New York City with her mother and took rooms in the National Arts Club in Gramercy Park, Manhattan.
 Around 1905, Coffin set up her own office at the National Arts Club and began taking commissions, using her family connections to find work.
 She was ideally situated; it was the height of the Country Place Era, when wealthy East Coast Americans were eager to develop elaborate European-style gardens for their estates.
 Coffin was well-connected in such circles, widely traveled, came from a good family, was professionally trained and was known for her good taste.
 She also joined the American Society of Landscape Architects, which had two other female members at the time.